 Every single time, before I get on the road, I do a walk around inspection of my rig.
 A key component of this check is to take a look at the tires.

 - Check to make sure they “look right”.
-Anything abnormal, sagging, not aligned.
+Tread wear, sagging, not aligned.
 This can also catch suspension problems that may have happened.

 - Look at the sidewalls, you are looking for cracking (a sign of age) and you are looking for bulges or inconsistencies in the surface that may indicate an internal problem for the tire.